 You may find it useful to look at the Pathway requirement as two pieces:

 1) completing the necessary number of courses/units.
-For students in the College of Arts & Sciences or the School of Business, four Pathway courses, or 16-units, are required.
-For students in the School of Engineering and Transfer students who transferred in 44 or more units, three courses, or 12 units, are required.
+Arts & Sciences and Business students will normally take four courses (at least 16 units).
+For students in the School of Engineering and Transfer students who transferred in 44 or more units, three courses (at least 12 units) are required.
 Courses/units counting towards the Pathway are monitored/verified through the degree audit, accessible via ecampus.

 2) connecting learning in the completed courses with the theme of the Pathway through a two-three page reflection essay.
 After completing 100 units but before you petition to graduate, you will upload the reflection essay, along with sample materials from two pathway courses, to a web submission system accessible via ecampus.
 The faculty member who evaluates your essay will send you an email message letting you know your score on the four categories of the rubric.
 If you do not earn a pass or exemplary pass on all four categories of the rubric, you will be asked to revise and resubmit.